|

 the guys who allegedly assassinated the Lebanese prime minister Hariri

 last year.
-We made our way through the city, heavily populated by tall
+We made our way through the city, heavily populated by

-would find out later that most roads here have no lines, and even if
+freeway.
+I would find out later that most roads here have no

-they do, they are optional.
-We finally reached the street that housed
+lines, and even if they do, they are optional.
+We finally reached

-the apartment, but it was blocked by gates at both ends because the dead
+the street that housed the apartment, but it was blocked by gates at

-prime minister’s son had a house across from our place.
-A guy with a
+both ends because the dead prime minister’s son had a house across from

-brutal looking machine gun in full military fatigues stopped us and
+our place.
+A guy with a brutal looking machine gun in full

-tried to make us go a different way.
-I had a quick moment of fear as
+military fatigues stopped us and tried to make us go a different way.

-the cab driver and this armed fellow had words with each other, but then
+I had a quick moment of fear as the cab driver and this armed fellow had

-it settled.
-I mean, I should have been frightened of this guy – he
+words with each other, but then it settled.
+I mean, I should have

-looked like a terrorist.
-He had on camo and held a huge machine gun and
+on camo and held a huge machine gun and was pointing it at us, but it

-was pointing it at us, but it all seemed normal here.
-It would be as if
+all seemed normal here.
+It would be as if a cop had come up to my

-a cop had come up to my car in the Knoxville and said “you can’t park
+car in the Knoxville and said “you can’t park here.”
+No reason to

-here.”
-No reason to be alarmed; this guy was just doing his job - he
+be alarmed; this guy was just doing his job - he just carried a bigger

-just carried a bigger gun.
-He eventually understood where we were
+gun.
+He eventually understood where we were headed, smiled, and

-headed, smiled, and waved us on.
+waved us on.

 Ramsey’s parents were

 both up when we got in.
-We stayed up and talked for a bit, but were
+We stayed up and talked for a bit, but

-time to reflect on our travel.
-It all seemed like the longest day – just
+finally had some time to reflect on our travel.
+It all seemed like the

-Saturday morning I woke up in my bed, bleary from staying up late with
+longest day – just Saturday morning I woke up in my bed, bleary from

-Nate breaking in the pool table, and here I was not a full weekend
+staying up late with Nate breaking in the pool table, and here I was not

-floor inside a concrete monolith.
+mattress on the floor inside a concrete monolith.

 I am excited about

 this trip, but I still have not made up my mind about my feelings.
-I do

-know that I love East Tennessee and will never live anywhere else.
+I do know that I love East Tennessee and will never live anywhere else.

 June 5,